-The North Carolina Playwrights Lab is a premiere, professional program for developing new works by playwrights residing in this beautiful state.
+The North Carolina Playwrights Lab is a premiere, professional new works development program for playwrights residing in this beautiful state.
 NCPL provides a robust set of tools and space for playwrights to dig deep and develop their plays in hopes of taking the next step in the journey to full production.

-The 2023 North Carolina Playwrights Lab will develop 2 full-length, original plays, written by NC playwrights, over 3 weeks with 2 staged-reading presentations for a public audience.
-Selected pieces will be chosen through a 2-step reading process by a seasoned reading committee.
+The 2024 North Carolina Playwrights Lab will develop 2 full-length, original plays, written by NC playwrights, over 3 weeks with 2 staged-reading presentations of each play for public audiences.
+Selected pieces will be chosen through a multi-step reading and scoring process by a seasoned reading committee.
 At the heart of this experience is the opportunity for playwrights to receive moderated feedback sessions with a panel of 3 local and national industry professionals after each presentation of their work.
 These sessions are intended to inspire brave edits in the week between presentations and beyond!

 Selected pieces will receive the following:

 - Rehearsal facilities will be provided for a 2 week, in-person, rehearsal process, equipped with printers to implement live edits – we love new pages!

 - Each piece will be assigned a professional creative team including a seasoned director, dramaturg, stage manager, as well as a qualified cast

 - 2 staged readings for the public in a local venue